sonyarianto/imaginative-go/README.md

 - Docker Engine (version 17.03.0 or later)
 - Docker Compose (version 1.22.0 or later)

-Docker is used since it will create additional service to mimic realistic web sample.
-Imaginative Go is using MySQL and MongoDB with pre-populated data.
-It's useful to show code that doing query to those database service (SQL and noSQL).
+Docker is used since it will create additional service to mimic realistic web sample, such as query to database (SQL/NoSQL).
+Imaginative Go is using MySQL and MongoDB container with pre-populated data.

 For those who need documentation of Docker installation, please refer to [Docker CE](https://store.docker.com/search?type=edition&offering=community) and [Docker Compose](https://docs.docker.com/compose/install/).